-Georgetown is a decidedly white-collar town, with fully 88.95% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Georgetown is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Georgetown who work in management occupations (15.64%), office and administrative support (14.32%), and sales jobs (12.65%).
+Georgetown is a decidedly white-collar town, with fully 85.35% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Georgetown is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Georgetown who work in management occupations (13.49%), office and administrative support (11.49%), and business and financial occupations (10.21%).

 Also of interest is that Georgetown has more people living here who work in computers and math than 95% of the places in the US.

-Georgetown is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Georgetown is a great place for families with children to consider.
+First of all, many other families with children live here, making Georgetown a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Georgetown has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Georgetown’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The people who call Georgetown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Georgetown residents report their race to be White, followed by Asian.
-Important ancestries of people in Georgetown include Italian, English, German, and Polish.
+Important ancestries of people in Georgetown include Irish, Italian, English, German, and French Canadian.

 The most common language spoken in Georgetown is English.
-Other important languages spoken here include Portuguese and German.
+Other important languages spoken here include Spanish and Other Indo-European.